Everest Base Camp Trek

 Accommodation: Local Lodge Meals: Breakfast, Lunch & Dinner Place: Pheriche Maximum Altitude: 5545m

-Your trek from Pheriche to Phortse Village offers a delightful journey through lush green forests, serene rivers, and unique monasteries, all set against the backdrop of majestic Mt.
+Your trek from Pheriche to Namche Village offers a delightful journey through lush green forests, serene rivers, and unique monasteries, all set against the backdrop of majestic Mt.
 Ama Dablam.

-Accommodation: Local Lodge Meals: Breakfast, Lunch & Dinner Place: Phortse Maximum Altitude: 3810m
+Accommodation: Local Lodge Meals: Breakfast, Lunch & Dinner Place: Namche Maximum Altitude: 3500m

-On the final day of your trek, the journey back to Lukla follows a moderate path, crossing of several suspension bridges over the Dudh Koshi River.
+On the final day of your trek, from Namche, you'll hike down to Jorsalle and continue to Monjo village enjoying this scenic route.
+The journey back to Lukla follows a moderate path, crossing of several suspension bridges over the Dudh Koshi River.
 These bridges lead you through enchanting rhododendron and pine forests, past picturesque Sherpa villages, and ultimately guide you to the trails that lead to Lukla.
 The entire trek takes approximately 5 hours on foot.

 As you make your way back, the landscape appears even more beautiful, enriched by the cherished memories you've collected along the journey.
 Upon reaching Lukla, you'll spend the night at a comfortable guest house.